Ceskasporitelna/cs-netbanking-sdk-droid/README.md

 # Usage

-After you've installed the SDK using git submodules you will be able to use the module in your project.
+After you've installed the SDK you will be able to use the module in your project.

 ## Configuration
 Before using CSAS SDKs in your application, you need to initialize it by providing it your WebApiKey: